pytorch/serve/kubernetes/kserve/mnist_readme.md

 	}
 	```

-	The KFServing request is unwrapped by the kfserving envelope in torchserve  and sent like a torchserve request.
+	The KServe request is unwrapped by the kserve envelope in torchserve  and sent like a torchserve request.
 So effectively the values of  `instances`  key is sent to the handlers.

 * 2) Torchserve handles the input request for Image Classification tasks in the format of BytesArray.
-On the KFServing side, the predictor does not take the request as bytesarray (Image Transformer Functionality in KFServing converts the BytesArray into a JSON array) for details refer the Image Transformer section(step 5 and step 10) in the [End to End Transformer](https://github.com/pytorch/serve/blob/master/kubernetes/kfserving/README.md).
+On the KServe side, the predictor does not take the request as bytesarray (Image Transformer Functionality in KServe converts the BytesArray into a JSON array) for details refer the Image Transformer section(step 5 and step 10) in the [End to End Transformer](https://github.com/pytorch/serve/blob/master/kubernetes/kserve/README.md).
 The code change is done to handle both BytesArray and JSON array Input Requests as a part of the pre-process method of [vision_handler.py](https://github.com/pytorch/serve/blob/master/ts/torch_handler/vision_handler.py).